LLNL/llnl.github.io/pages/about/faq.md

 When in doubt, contact a Derivative Classifier (DC) and/or IM for further guidance.

-## My Project is Approved for Release.
+## My Project Is Approved for Release.
 Now What?
 What about Docs?

 Make sure your repo contains [community health files](https://github.com/LLNL/.github/tree/main/community-health){% raw %}{% endraw %}, including: